 - 1. Damage caused by abuse, negligence, vandalism, lack of maintenance, improper storage or accident. - 2.
-Any statements, representations, or warranties given by dealer or other third persons other than those provided within this warranty. - 3.
+Any statements, representations, or warranties given by dealers or other third persons other than those provided within this warranty. - 3.
 Any unit which is part of a rental fleet, used for racing or commercial purposes. - 4.
-The following consequential damages: a) loss of time; b) inconvenience; c) towing charges; d) expenses for travel, lodging, telephone, and gasoline; 3) loss or damage to personal property or loss of revenue; f) loss of the boat. - 5.
-This warranty specifically does not apply to engines, outdrives, propellors, controls, mechanical steering, blige pumps, and any other part expressly warranted by the manufacturer thereof.
-In addition, also excluded are gel coat cracking, gel coat cracking, gel coat blistering or fading, chrome, windshields, glass breakage, all vinyl upholstery and canvas, instruments and gauges, and leakage around windshields, windows, hatches, and other apertures. - 6.
+The following consequential damages: a) loss of time; b) inconvenience; c) towing charges; d) expenses for travel, lodging, telephone, and gasoline; e) loss or damge to personal property or loss of revenue; f) loss of use of the boat. - 5.
+This warranty specifically does not apply to engines, outdrives, propellors, controls, mechanical steering, bilge pumps, and any other part expressly warranted by the manufacturer thereof.
+In addition, also excluded are gel coat cracking, gel coat crazing, gel coat blistering or fading, chrome, windshields, glass breakage, all vinyl upholstery and canvas, instruments and gauges, and leakage around windshields, windows, hatches, and other apertures. - 6.
 Any boat which has been overpowered according to the maximum Grady-White recommended engine horsepower specifications on the capacity plate affixed to the boat.